flipz357/regesta-imperii-to-semgis/ri-data/README.md

-The file "..ortsliste..." contains manual resolutions of places found in the regesta imperii, as resolved by two student assistents.
+- The file "..ortsliste..." contains manual resolutions of places found in the regesta imperii, as resolved by two student assistents.
 In our project, we use these for evaluation.
+- The file "...entity...types" contains abbreviations and entity types/titles.
+One per line, or, if not in canonical, followed by whitespace and canonical form.